< Africanized Honey Bee |

 Nuisance Wildlife Removal

-The powers that be in Marco island hired a wildlife trapper six months ago to catch and kill their nuisance iguanas.
-The complaints are that they deficate in pools, eating shrubs and flowers, and undermining foundations and seawalls.
-The state of Florida requires the trapper to kill them because they are a non-native species, and as such, cannot be released back into the wild once captured.
+The powers that be in Marco Island Florida hired a wildlife trapper six months ago to catch and kill their nuisance Iguanas.
+There are a list of complaints.
+They dedicate in pools.
+Eat up shrubs and flowers.
+They are able to undermine foundations and seawalls.
+The State of Florida requires the trapper to kill them because they are a nonnative species, and as such, cannot be released back into the wild once captured.

 Iguanas are just one example of non-native species in Florida becoming a nuisance.

-Some others are armadillos, foxes, hogs, rats, mice, and even the European rabbit.
-And thats just some of the mammals.
-The reptiles on the list include Boa constrictors, pythons, monitor lizards, and even the brown Anole.
 Don’t know what an Anole is?
-Ever seen those cute little lazards that stand on the side of a tree and make their throat stick out to warn others and attract a mate?
+Ever seen those cute little lizards that stand on the side of a tree and make their throat stick out to warn others and attract a mate?

 We won’t even get into the debate here about Africanized Honey Bees in Florida.